David Boettcher - Professional Engineer

 The Advanced Gas Cooled Reactor (AGR) nuclear power stations were designed to overcome this problem, using stainless steel to allow higher temperatures which increased their thermal efficiency - but their designers still needed to call on the "plutonium credit" to prove that they were economic.
 However, the AGRs were so complicated that massive delays occurred during construction, pushing up costs.

 The Pressurised Water Reactor (PWR) design was then tried, and the construction of Sizewell B, on which I worked for 10 years, went to time and budget.
-But the budget was high - £2,030,000 - yes, that's over two billion pounds, which back in 1994 was a lot of money.
-Nevertheless, under Margaret Thatcher, the Conservative Government planned to instruct the Central Electricity Generating Board (CEGB - a nationalised company and therefore under Government control) to construct 10 more plants like Sizewell B.
+But the out turn cost, the final cost of construction, was high - £2.030bn - yes, that's over two billion pounds, which back in 1994 was a lot of money.
+Nevertheless, under Margaret Thatcher's leadership, the Conservative Government planned to instruct the Central Electricity Generating Board (CEGB - a nationalised company and therefore under Government control) to construct 10 more plants like Sizewell B. We began to plan for further PWR power stations at Hinkley Point, Druridge Bay, Wylfa on Anglesey and a second PWR at Sizewell.

 I worked on the Public Inquiry for Hinkley Point C, which examined the proposal to build the first replica of Sizewell B at Hinkley Point in Somerset.
 We could make the economic case that the electricity produced would at a price competitive with that produced by a coal fired power station, IF we used a required 5% rate of return on investment (standard for Government contracts at the time) AND assumed that the coal would cost £135 per ton at the pithead of a Welsh colliery.

-Then someone invented Global Warming . . . . but there still haven't been any more nuclear power stations built in the UK - and there won't until be the government guarantees decent profit incentives and "project risk" safeguards to the constructors, that the consumer will end up paying for one way or another, for decades to come.
+Then Global Warming was discovered, and nuclear was an obvious way to cut carbon emissions . . . . but there still haven't been any more nuclear power stations built in the UK - and there wouldn't be until be the government guarantees decent profit incentives and "project risk" safeguards to the constructors, that the consumer will end up paying for one way or another for decades to come.
 Even then, it is unlikely to be private companies that can afford to take on the huge investments in exchange for the very long payback periods involved.
 The only entities with that sort of finance, long term planning and requirement for steady predictable streams of income for decades to come are governments.
 Unless the British Government funds the construction of the "next generation" of nuclear power stations, either directly with British tax payer's money or indirectly through a hypothecated levy on consumer's bills, the French or Chinese governments will put up the capital in exchange for a guaranteed (high) price for the electricity generated, which will increase home energy bills and British electricity consumers will end up paying the state pensions of French or Chinese pensioners long into the future.

 In February 2013, Centrica pulled out of the project to build a new nuclear power station at Hinkley Point C, saying that "the anticipated project costs in new nuclear have increased and the construction timetable has extended by a number of years.
 These factors, in particular the lengthening time frame for a return on the capital invested in a project of this scale, have led us to conclude that participation is not right for Centrica and our shareholders."
 Surprise?
-No. Well, not to me anyway.
+No - well, not to me.

 In 2014 the price for Hinkley Point C plant estimated that its two reactors will cost £8bn each (although construction hasn't started yet and the cost of the two reactors of this type that are being built, at Flamanville and Olkiluoto, are running late and over budget) and that the consortium led by EdF have been guaranteed a minimum price of £92.50 for every megawatt hour (MWh).
 The price is also index-linked to inflation, meaning EDF can expect about £121 per MWh by 2023.
-When I was looking at building a replica of Sizewell B at Hinkley Point, I seem to recall we were talking about £28 per MWh as being economic.
+(These figures are probably a bit out of date now, but in the nuclear construction industry costs never go down, so I can guess how they will go.)
+When I was looking at building a replica of Sizewell B at Hinkley Point, we were talking about £28 per MWh (2.8 pence per kilowatt hour) wholesale as being economic.
 How things have changed.

 Oh, and don't forget, we still need to figure out what to do with the spent fuel and nuclear waste and figure the cost of that into the equation.
+A nuclear power station turns a large amount of innocuous material into a large amount of very radioactive material during its operating lifetime.
 I'm not saying that building more nuclear power stations is wrong mind: global warming turns conventional thinking about the economics of nuclear power on its head.
 But we do need to go into it knowing all the facts and costs over the long term.
-I don't think this has been properly considered for the proposed new nuclear power plants that are being considered at the moment.
+I don't think this has been properly considered for the proposed new nuclear power plants that are now being built.

 The Safety of Nuclear Power

-A new nuclear fuel rod that has never been near a reactor is quite safe to handle without any particular safety precautions or shielding - I have stood next to many AGR fuel elements consisting of a graphite sleeve and 36 fuel rods.
+A new nuclear fuel rod that has never been near a reactor is quite safe to handle without any particular safety precautions or shielding - I have stood next to many AGR fuel elements consisting of a graphite sleeve and 36 enriched uranium fuel rods.
 However, once the fuel is "burned" (irradiated) in a reactor, highly radioactive fission products accumulate in the fuel rod.
-To come close to such a fuel rod would be fatal.
-However, so long as the fission products remain in the fuel rod, and the fuel rod is kept behind an effective shield, there is no significant risk of damage to human health, although there will always be a small amount of radioactivity released to the environment from nuclear power stations and there is statistically a small risk, which needs to be outweighed in some way by the benefit (e.g. low cost) of the power produced.
+To come close to such a fuel rod would be quickly fatal.
+However, so long as the fission products remain in the fuel rod, and the fuel rod is kept behind an effective shield, there is no significant risk of damage to human health, although there will always be a small amount of radioactivity released to the environment from nuclear power stations and there is statistically a small risk, which needs to be outweighed in some way by the benefit of the power produced.
+At one time this would have been said to be the low cost of the electricity, but in reality nuclear generated electricity has never been cheap.
+But today, the benefits of low carbon generation electricity can reduce global warming.

 If the fission products escape from the fuel rods into the environment, there is a significant risk to human health.
 When the fuel rods are in the reactor and the reactor is critical, the fission reaction in the fuel rods produces a lot of heat, but this is safely removed by the reactor cooling system and used to generate steam, which powers the turbine generator that generates electricity.
 If there is a problem with the reactor cooling system which impairs its ability to remove the fission reaction heat from the fuel, the reactor is automatically shut down and the fission reaction stopped.
 However, this does not bring the amount of heat produced by the fuel to zero.
 The fission products in the fuel decay even after the fission reaction has stopped, producing "decay heat".
 Although this is much less than the heat produced by the fission reaction, it must still be removed to prevent the fuel rods overheating and melting, releasing the fission products.